Doctor of Dental Medicine Degree Program

 Observation

 A student must be able to observe a patient accurately, at a distance and close up, interpreting non-verbal communications while performing dental operations or administering medications.
 A student must be able to perform dental examinations and treatments that require the use of sight and touch.
-He or she must be able to see fine detail, focus at a variety of distances, and discern differences and variations in color, shape, and texture that are necessary to differentiate normal and abnormal soft and hard tissues.
-He or she must be able to use tactile senses to diagnose directly by palpation and indirectly by sensations transmitted through instruments.
+A student must be able to see fine detail, focus at a variety of distances, and discern differences and variations in color, shape, and texture that are necessary to differentiate normal and abnormal soft and hard tissues.
+A student must be able to use tactile senses to diagnose directly by palpation and indirectly by sensations transmitted through instruments.
 A student must also possess the visual acuity to read charts, records, radiographs, small print, and handwritten notation.

 Communication